CosmWasm/sylvia-book/src/basics/query.md

 Note that our enum has no type assigned to the only `AdminList` variant.
 Typically in Rust, we create such variants without additional `{}` after the variant name.
-Here the curly braces have a purpose - without them.
-The variant would serialize to just a string type - so instead of `{ "admin_list": {} }`, the JSON representation of this variant would be `"admin_list"`.
+Here the curly braces have a purpose.
+Without them the variant would serialize to just a string type - so instead of `{ "admin_list": {} }`, the JSON representation of this variant would be `"admin_list"`.

 Instead of returning the `Response` type on the success case, we return an arbitrary serializable object.
-This is because queries are not using a typical actor model message flow - they cannot trigger any actions nor communicate with other contracts in ways different than querying them (which is handled by the `deps` argument).
+This because queries are not using a typical actor model message flow - they cannot trigger any actions nor communicate with other contracts in ways different than querying them (which is handled by the `deps` argument).
 The query always returns plain data, which should be presented directly to the querier.
-Sylvia does that returning encoded response to the [`Binary`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.Binary.html) by calling [`to_binary`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/fn.to_binary.html) function in dispatch.
+Sylvia does that by returning encoded response as [`Binary`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.Binary.html) by calling [`to_binary`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/fn.to_binary.html) function in dispatch.